jgoralcz/aki-api/README.md

 ### Enable child mode
 #### Simply pass in true or false for the 2nd parameter in the constructor.
+The child mode prevents showing questions like *Is your chracter a porn actor* and the results will only contain images that are conform with the child mode.
+The results will still contain characters which are not confrom with the child mode.
+These have a `X` in the `pseudo` field.
+For your application you can decide if you want to continue until you find a character which is not labeld `X` or stop and show a text like *I know who you are thinking of, but I believe this is not for young people*(This is how it is done on [akinator.com](akinator.com))

 ```js
 const { Aki } = require('aki-api');